Land of song

 Although there has been a decline in the number of people attending chapel, hymn singing remains popular in Wales.

 Hymns are popular at rugby matches.
-Often called ‘Bread of Heaven’, Guide me o though great redeemer is known as the Welsh rugby hymn and Max Boyce captured the spirit in his ‘Hymns and Arias’ these days sung at many Welsh sporting occasions.
+Often called ‘Bread of Heaven’, Guide me o though great Redeemer is known as the Welsh rugby hymn and Max Boyce captured the spirit in his ‘Hymns and Arias’ these days sung at many Welsh sporting occasions.

 A Gymanfa Ganu is a singing festival involving the singing of sacred hymns.
 It involves a congregation singing in a four part harmony in Welsh and conducted by a choral director or choir master.

 The annual Cymanfa Ganu is a key event at the National Eisteddfod of Wales.
-Wherever in the world Welsh people congregate, there is a good chance of a Gymanfa Ganu taking place.
+Wherever in the world, Welsh people congregate, there is a good chance of a Gymanfa Ganu taking place.
 It is particularly popular in North America.

 When people speak of Wales, they commonly think of male voice choirs.
 Many male choirs had their roots in the competitive choral singing and heavy industry of the 19th century.
 Often a group of miners working together would form a choir to enter a competition or eisteddfod and disband shortly after.
 Other choirs thrived and survived, such as the Treorchy and Morriston Orpheus choirs, now famous throughout the world.

-More recently there has been resurgence for Welsh male choral singing.
+More recently there has been a resurgence for Welsh male choral singing.
 Tim Rhys-Evans, (the former musical director of the Welsh National Youth Opera and a classically trained singer) formed the award winning popular Only Men Aloud!
 Only Boys Aloud! and only Kids Aloud! followed, ensuring that choirs have a future among the younger generation.

 Although male choirs seem to be particularly associated with Wales, female and mixed choirs are equally popular and these days singing in a choir is increasingly recognised for its health and wellbeing benefits.

 Cerdd dant or penillion singing is a traditional style of singing in which poetry is sung to one tune against the accompaniment of (usually) a harp to a different tune.
-It has evolved over time, until the middle of the 20th century cerdd dant was sung by individuals and was very much an improvised performance, mostly sung by men.
+It has evolved over time until the middle of the 20th century cerdd dant was sung by individuals and was very much an improvised performance, mostly sung by men.
 Today you may hear duets, trios, parties or choirs singing Cerdd Dant and the majority of singers are female.

 Cerdd Dant is a very popular eisteddfod competition.